 In both domestic and foreign markets, sales of our current and future products will depend in part upon the availability of coverage and reimbursement from third-party payers.
 The majority of patients in the U.S. who would fit within our target patient populations for our medicines have their healthcare supported by a combination of Medicare coverage, other government health programs such as Medicaid, managed care providers, private health insurers and other organizations.
 Coverage decisions may depend upon clinical and economic standards that disfavor new medicines when more established or lower cost therapeutic alternatives are already available or subsequently become available.
 Assuming coverage is approved, the resulting reimbursement payment rates might not be enough to make our medicines affordable.
-Accordingly, SPINRAZA, TEGSEDI and WAYLIVRA for FCS in the EU, and our medicines in development, will face competition from other therapies and medicines for limited financial resources.
-We or our partners may need to conduct post-marketing studies to demonstrate the cost-effectiveness of any future products to satisfy third-party payers.
+Accordingly, SPINRAZA, TEGSEDI and WAYLIVRA, and our medicines in development, will face competition from other therapies and medicines for limited financial resources.
+We or our partners may need to conduct postmarketing studies to demonstrate the cost-effectiveness of any future products to satisfy third-party payers.
 These studies might require us to commit a significant amount of management time and financial and other resources.
 Third-party payers may never consider our future products as cost-effective.
 Adequate third-party coverage and reimbursement might not be available to enable us to maintain price levels sufficient to realize an appropriate return on investment in product development.

 Third-party payers, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In addition, in the U.S., no uniform policy of coverage and reimbursement for medicines exists among third-party payers.
 Therefore, coverage and reimbursement for medicines can differ significantly from payer to payer.
 For example, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or collectively, the Affordable Care Act, was passed in March 2010, and substantially changed the way healthcare is financed by both governmental and private insurers, and continues to significantly impact the U.S. pharmaceutical industry.
-There remain judicial and Congressional challenges to certain aspects of the Affordable Care Act, as well as efforts to repeal or replace certain aspects of the Affordable Care Act.
-On December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the Affordable Care Act, the U.S. Supreme Court agreed to review the case.
-In November 2020, the U.S. Supreme Court heard oral arguments and is expected to rule on the case in its current session, which began in October 2020.
-Although the U.S. Supreme Court heard oral arguments and is expected to rule on the case in its current session, which began in October 2020.
-Although the U.S. Supreme Court has not yet ruled on the constitutionality of the Affordable Care Act, on January 28, 2021, President Biden issued an executive order to initiate a special enrollment period from February 15, 2021 through May 15, 2021 for purposes of obtaining health insurance coverage through the Affordable Care Act and our business.
+There have been judicial and Congressional challenges to certain aspects of the Affordable Care Act, as well as efforts to repeal or replace certain aspects of the Affordable Care Act.
+On December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the Affordable Care Act are invalid as well.
+However, in March 2020, before the District Court could rule on the remaining provisions of the Affordable Care Act, the U.S. Supreme Court agreed to review the case.
+In June 2021, the Supreme Court dismissed the case on the basis that the states and individuals that brought the lawsuit did not have standing to challenge the law.
+It is unclear how future litigation and healthcare reform measures will impact the Affordable Care Act and our business.